AresMUSH/aresmush/plugins/rooms/help/en/building.md

 * The Offstage (or OOC) Room, where all characters go when they go offstage/ooc.
 * The IC Start room, where characters go the very first time they go onstage/ic.

-Never mess with the first two.
-If you do, you'll have to fiddle with code to tell the game where the new rooms are.
+The room where players go when they on onstage can be changed to any room with the command:  `icstart/set <room>`

-The IC Start room can be changed to any room with the command:  `icstart/set <room>`
+The welcome and offstage rooms cannot be moved or deleted, but you can rename them or update their descriptions as you see fit.

 ## Describing Rooms